maestro-server/report-app/README.md

 # Maestro Server - Reports API #

+Application to aggregate, filter and generate reports.

-* Understand complex queries and generate reports
+* Parse complex queries and generate reports
 * Manage storage and control each technical flow
-* Aggregate data
-* Transform in artifact pdf, csv or json
+* Transform reports on artifacts such as pdf, csv or json
+* Save results on database

 ![arch](http://docs.maestroserver.io/en/latest/_images/reports_arch.png)